 Unfortunately, status effects are not as easy to model in the same way since the rate of status procs decreases as more status is applied on the monster.
 Status damage can also depend on player competence due to status buildup being disabled while a monster is suffering from a status effect.

-While and are very easy to finding depending on the quest, must be found through experimentation.
+While Q and H are very easy to finding depending on the quest, n must be found through experimentation.

 This model is used due to the relatively low number of procs per hunt that can usually be determined.